Major Advising Page – Forest Science

 The Department of Forest & Wildlife Ecology welcomes students to participate in a broad array of experiences outside the classroom, including studying abroad.
 While most courses at UW-Madison focus on forests and forestry practices in the United States, students who study abroad will gain knowledge of international forest ecosystems, build skills through hands-on field research, and learn how global issues such as climate change impact forest ecosystems around the world.
 From learning about post-logging forest recovery in Australian rainforests, to studying international forest policy in Sweden, to examining the relationship between Himalayan forests and local livelihoods in Bhutan, there are many ways to enrich your studies through an international experience.

-Prospective Forest Science Students
+Prospective Forest Science students

-Study abroad programs are offered throughout the year in Fall and Spring semesters, over the Summer, and during Winter and Spring Breaks.
+Study abroad programs are offered throughout the year in fall and spring semesters, over the summer, and during winter and spring breaks.
 Forest Science students typically study abroad in their junior year but may study abroad earlier or later depending on their individual academic plan.
-With advance planning, studying abroad during a Fall or Spring semester should be possible, although many students may find that a Summer or Winter program fits more easily into their academic plan.
+With advance planning, studying abroad during a fall or spring semester should be possible, although many students may find that a summer or winter program fits more easily into their academic plan.
 Some students are able to study abroad multiple times.
 Students are encouraged to create a four-year plan within Degree Planner that incorporates a study abroad experience and share their plan with their academic advisor.

 To gain background information about study abroad and the various programs available, attend the Study Abroad Fair on campus, visit the Program Search database on the UW Study Abroad website, and/or meet with CALS Study Abroad Advisors.